Mukteshwar: Kumaon Vani radio service

 With the aim to create a common platform for local communities of Supi in Uttarakhand, TERI launched 'Kumaon Vani', a community radio service on 11 March 2010.
 Uttarakhand governor Margaret Alva inaugurated the radio station, the first in the state.
 The 'Kumaon Vani' aims to air programmes on environment, agriculture, culture, weather and education in the local language and with the active participation of the communities.
 The station covers a radius of 10 km reaching out to almost 2000 locals around Mukteshwar.

 New development

 There is a 'Renewable Park' developed by TERI.
 The renewable park uses solar electricity for most of its electricity needs.
 Recently, the town has experienced some construction activity and townships have begun to mushroom in and around Mukteshwar.
-Many people are buying holiday homes here to escape large chaotic cities.
+Many people are buying holiday homes here to escape larger cities.

 Transport

 The nearest airport is at Pantnagar and the nearest railway head is at Kathgodam, 65 km from the town, from where vehicular transport is easily available for neighbouring towns of Bhimtal, Bhowali, Haldwani and Nainital.

 The other means of road transport in the city include Share taxis, regionally known as Jeeps, on-call metered taxis and tourist taxis.
 The state transportation bus service is available from Nainital.